jessed/guides/Terraform/README.md

       }
     }

-In this examle the Configuration consists of a Resource, but it just as easily could have been a call to a module:
+In this examle the Configuration consists of a Resource, but it just as easily could have been a call to a module, as shown here:

     module "rg" {
       source                      = "./modules/resource_group"